 Ultrack Will Present At Atlantic Transportation & Logistics Show in October

-/EIN News/ -- Concord, Ontario, Oct.
-14, 2022 (GLOBE NEWSWIRE) -- Ultrack Systems Inc. (OTC Pink: MJLB), a total fleet-management GPS tracking and monitoring solution provider, is pleased to announce that Ultrack will be an exhibitor at the upcoming Atlantic Transportation and Logistics Show in Moncton, New Brunswick on October 20-21, 2022.
+Concord, Ontario, Oct.
+14, 2022 (GLOBE NEWSWIRE) -- Ultrack Systems Inc. MJLB, a total fleet-management GPS tracking and monitoring solution provider, is pleased to announce that Ultrack will be an exhibitor at the upcoming Atlantic Transportation and Logistics Show in Moncton, New Brunswick on October 20-21, 2022.

 Ultrack will proudly display its suite of products, including its soon-to-be-released flagship ELD device.
 Interested parties can find Ultrack on the lower level of the event at Booth #535.